-That being said, my major hypothesis is that it is reasonable to assume that sexually marginalized groups of people, drawing on the available discourses, develop multiple strategies of self-identification and belonging in a social context where nominal sexual tolerance serving as a marker of Europeanness is present along with practices of stigmatization, violence, and discrimination.
+It is reasonable to assume that sexually marginalized groups of people, drawing on the available discourses, develop multiple strategies of self-identification and belonging in a social context where nominal sexual tolerance serving as a marker of Europeanness is present along with practices of stigmatization, violence, and discrimination.
 Hence, the aim of my PhD research is to explore and assess the particular strategies of self-identification and belonging created and utilized by various sexually marginalized individuals vis-à-vis contradictory state and media practices.
 By looking at the ways people negotiate their sexuality in relation to national belonging, my PhD project seeks to explore how sexuality and nationalism are mutually constitutive of identity and belonging.
 I want to see whether and to what extent the position of sexual "other" opens up a space for the re-articulation of the dominant discourses of citizenship and belonging.